 Sociology with Politics at the University of Worcester is a non-vocational course.
 However, the skills developed are of general applicability to all graduate careers such as awareness of social contexts, critical and reflective thinking, problem solving, time management, independent research skills and oral and written communication skills.
 Employability is embedded within the Sociology with Politics programme, particularly within the mandatory modules at both Levels 4 and 5, where it is addressed directly as a topic of study, but also raises awareness of the range and type of work available to Sociology with Politics graduates.
-Additionally, there are a number of modules which address employability such as SOCG2104 module 'People at Work: Sociological Perspectives' which explores a range of different workplaces as case studies, both small and large, across the public, private and third sectors, and SOCG3107 'Body & Society' where the summative assessment requires students to interview someone who is employed in an area that involves 'work on the body'.
+Additionally, there are a number of modules which address employability, such as SOCG1110, Sociology in Practice, which helps students with career planning, using careers/employability websites, and developing graduate attributes, and SOCG3107, Body & Society, where the summative assessment requires students to interview someone who is employed in an area that involves 'work on the body'.
 Furthermore, students can take work project modules at either Level 5 or Level 6.
-The careers service is invited into mandatory modules at Levels 4, 5, and 6 to highlight their support for students in preparing their CVs, interview skills, as are quest speakers from a variety of professions.
+The careers service is invited into mandatory modules at Levels 4, 5, and 6 to highlight their support for students in preparing their CVs, interview skills, as are guest speakers from a variety of professions.
 Lastly, students are encouraged to get involved in the Politics masterclass series to develop employability, digital literacy, and oral presentation skills; the masterclass series includes introductory and research-specific lectures, as well as opportunities for students to present on their own research-interests.
 The masterclasses are held at the Hive Studio, the St. John's Campus, and online, and offer students the chance to publicly present on key political issues to fellow students, staff, and members of the public.